Board of Directors

 Lauri Van Hise

 Lauri Van Hise has spent her entire career working in the non-profit arena.
 With 30 years of experience, most of which has been in fund raising positions, Ms. Van Hise has worked for and on behalf of a wide-range of organizations including performing arts, cultural, and human service organizations, as well as private and higher education institutions.
-Ms. Van Hise currently is director of the endowment initiative at Rochester Area Community Foundation where her focus is on building a program to proactively add to the Community Foundation’s endowed funds.
-Ms. Van Hise also is working with the Rochester Lyric Opera to raise funds to support the renovation of the newly opened Lyric Theatre.
+Ms. Van Hise currently is senior director of the endowment initiative at Rochester Area Community Foundation where her focus is on building a program to proactively add to the Community Foundation’s endowed funds.
 Her previous volunteer experience includes serving on the boards of Rochester Community Players and Rochester City Ballet.
-Ms. Van Hise is delighted to tap into her administrative and project management experience to positively impact the Rochester Oratorio Society.
+Ms. Van Hise is delighted to tap into her fundraising and project management experience to positively impact the Rochester Oratorio Society.
 Originally from Colorado, Ms. Van Hise has a B.A in Dance and an M.A. in Arts Administration.
 She enjoys all forms of the performing arts, and is a movie buff.
-Ms. Van Hise is married to a jazz musician at heart; she and her husband live in Irondequoit with their college-student daughter and very active dog.
+Ms. Van Hise is married to a jazz musician at heart; she and her husband live with their college-student daughter and very active dog.